elsiedown/sei-project-4-he/README.md

 # Project 4 - Sharebnb

-*## GA SEI Project 4: Full Stack Python & Django Application*
+**GA SEI Project 4: Full Stack Python & Django Application**

-You can find a hosted version of our app here :  [sharebnb](https://shareb-n-b.herokuapp.com/) (deployed using Heroku)
+You can find a hosted version of our app here :  [Sharebnb](https://shareb-n-b.herokuapp.com/) (deployed using Heroku)

 To access all available features, please sign up for an account or use the following details: